 Created by our VP of Engineering with a bit of tongue-in-cheek, the chart captures the sometimes challenging decision flow involved in getting from custom equipment need to solution.
 This blog will take you through the first step in the process: searching for an off-the-shelf (OTS) equipment option for your manufacturing solution.

-Always start by checking for an off-the-shelf (OTS) solution; you might be surprised at what can be found.
+It’s wise to start by looking for an OTS solution; you might be surprised at what can be found.
 Today’s industrial ecosystem is incredibly diverse and specialized.
-That diversity often means that a solution to your problem may just be a click away.
+A solution to your problem may be just a click away.
 But finding that ready-made solution can be a frustrating process…

-Sometimes, however, the challenge is that the equipment you need exists in a different industry and/or application, and the appropriate terminology may be a complete mystery to you.
-So start by casting a wide net of related terms.
+Sometimes, however, the challenge is that the equipment you need exists in a different industry and/or application, and the right terminology may be a complete mystery to you.
+Start by casting a wide net of related terms.
 Spend time exploring what may appear to be unrelated links to try to “sniff out” something close to what you need; it might lead you to the right industry or jargon.
-Sometimes an image search may actually be more useful; you know what the machine should look like, and a suitable image may end up being the gateway to the proper terminology to complete your search.
+Sometimes an image search may be more useful; you know what the machine should look like, and a suitable image may end up being the gateway to the proper terminology to complete your search.